-Combat Paper returns to the Art Rage Gallery in Syracuse, NY for an exhibit running from September 7th through October 19th.
+Combat Paper returned to the Art Rage Gallery in Syracuse, NY for an exhibit running from September 7th through October 19th.
 For those of you who have followed the project since our beginning five years ago, you may remember that we were the inaugural exhibit at Art Rage in October of 2008.
 It feels like we have grown up together.
 We offer our heartfelt thanks for their continued support.
-We are pleased to return for an encore presentation, Combat Paper Redux!
+We were pleased to return for an encore presentation, Combat Paper Redux!

 Work from the Combat Paper Project appeared in the